 Prior to your trip, a quick search online will find tourist visa requirements and whether you need to acquire a visa upon arrival at the airport or online prior to arrival.
 There are several websites online that list visa requirements, so find out ahead of time.

-While you might dream of sunbathing upon the Mediterranean beaches during the summer months, so does the rest of Europe — causing overcrowded beaches and long queues at tourist attractions.
+Want to know how to travel Europe affordably?
+While you might dream of sunbathing upon the Mediterranean beaches during the summer months, so does the rest of Europe — causing overcrowded beaches, long queues at tourist attractions and higher prices.

 Traveling during the off season is the best way to avoid the crowds and save money on accommodations, airfare, train tickets and tours.
 Most of the main tourist attractions are open year-round, just make sure to check closing times as some might have shorter hours during the off-peak travel season.